Opening Balance Adjustments

 CR: Deferred Revenue $100

-Lets assume you have a customer on a 6 month subscription for $6,000, paid up front, starting on the 15th of the month.
-In your legacy rev rec treatment, you were recording a full month of revenue regardless of when the subscription started.
+Suppose you have a customer on a 6-month subscription for $6,000, paid upfront, starting on the 15th of the month.
+In your legacy system, you recognized a full month of revenue regardless of the start date.
+In Rillet, you decide to use the Even Period, Prorated First and Last method.

 DR: Revenue (or Retained Earnings) $500